ctdean/backtick/README.md

 - At job: A job scheduled to run at a particular time in the future.
 - Recurring job: A job scheduled to run repeatedly after a particular time interval has elapsed.
+- Cron job: A job that recurs based on the clock or calendar time.
 - Runner: A process that executes a job.
-- Cron: A job that recurs based on the time.

 ## Authors